Chalarangelo/30-seconds-of-code/snippets/arrayToHtmlList.md

 ### arrayToHtmlList

-Converts the given array elements into <li> tags and appends them to the list of the given id.
+Converts the given array elements into 'li' tags and appends them to the list of the given id.

 ```js